Get all the latest data for Maputo

 How do I confirm there are no liens in Maputo right now?

-The standard way to confirm there are no liens in Maputo is to request a certificate from the property registry that shows all registered encumbrances, and to obtain proof of tax compliance (especially IPRA municipal tax) from the seller.
+The standard way to confirm there are no liens in Maputo is to request a fresh registry certificate and ask the lawyer to check mortgages, registered charges, pending entries, tax debt and court or company issues.

 How do I check zoning and permitted use in Maputo right now?